18 Ways to Have an Old Fashioned Summer to Remember

 And don’t forget to limit your time on devices too.

 I know, I know: the bugs, the heat, carrying all the plates back and forth.
 It can be a pain.
 But a summer dinner outside is one of the best things in life.
-There are so many times you can’t eat outside, take every time you can and enjoy it.
+There are so many times you can’t eat outside, so I hope you find a way to take advantage of every time you can.

 Of course a picnic is the most fun of all.
 But if you can’t manage that, just paper plates on the deck are perfect.